Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Small-Sample Evaluations

-Turning to nonstationary data, Table \ref{Table S3-S4} casts concerns about the finite-sample performance of existing methods in this context.
+Turning to nonstationarity, Table \ref{Table S3-S4} casts concerns about the performance of existing methods in this context.
 For both model M3 and M4, existing LRV estimators lead to HAR tests that have either size equal or close to zero.
 The methods that use long bandwidths (i.e., many lags) such as KVB's fixed-$b$ suffer most from this problem relative to the classical HAC estimators.
-This is consistent with the argument in \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020} who showed analytically that nonstationarity induces positive bias for each sample autocovariance.
+This is consistent with the argument in \citet{casini/perron_Low_Frequency_Contam_Nonstat:2020} who showed analytically that nonstationarity induces a positive bias for each sample autocovariance.
 That bias is constant across different lags.
-Since existing LRV estimators are weighted sum of sample autocovariances, the larger is the bandwidth (i.e., the more lags are included) the larger is the positive bias.
-Thus, LRV estimators are inflated and HAR tests have rejection rates excessively lower than the significance level.
-Certainly, this mechanism has consequences for power as well.
-We shall see below that the same mechanism under the alternative hypotheses would cause traditional HAR tests to have low power.
-In model M3-M4 the non-prewhitened DK-HAK performs well and also the prewhitened DK-HAK (with exception of $\widehat{J}_{T,\mathrm{pw},1}$) are accurate. $\widehat{J}_{T,\mathrm{pw},1}$ suffers from the same problem as the existing estimators because it uses stationarity and when this is violated its performance is affected.
+Since existing LRV estimators are weighted sum of sample autocovariances, the larger the bandwidth (i.e., the more lagged autocovariances are included) the larger the positive bias.
+Thus, LRV estimators are inflated and HAR tests have rejection rates lower than the significance level.
+This mechanism has consequences for power as well, as we show below that traditional HAR tests have low power.
+In model M3-M4 the non-prewhitened DK-HAC and the prewhitened DK-HAC (except $\widehat{J}_{T,\mathrm{pw},1}$) perform well. $\widehat{J}_{T,\mathrm{pw},1}$ suffers from the same problem as the existing estimators because it uses stationarity and when this is violated its performance is affected.
 In model M5, the classical HAC estimators yield HAR tests that are oversized.
 Also the non-prewhitened DK-HAC is oversized.
-In contrast, the KVB's fixed-$b$ and the prewhitened DK-HAC are associated to rejection rates close to the significance level.
-In model M6, it appears that KVB's fixed-$b$ HAR tests tend to be undersized whereas the HAC and DK-HAC estimators lead to tests that control the size more accurately.
+In contrast, the KVB's fixed-$b$ and the prewhitened DK-HAC have rejection rates close to the significance level.
+In model M6, the KVB's fixed-$b$ HAR tests tend to be undersized whereas the HAC and DK-HAC estimators lead to tests that control the size more accurately.